seanmonstar/seanmonstar.github.io/_posts/tumblr/2010-07-13-error-driven-development.md

 ### In Blazonco

 A while ago, I went through and documented many of the errors that errors that might bubble up in Blazonco.
 We’ve created a help page for each error, which depends on its unique error code number.
 I also tried to make sure that all errors are in a language the user understands.
 Error codes mean nothing to most people, so we don’t display them.
-They’re only in the link that the user can click to learn more about<sup id="fnref:1"><a href="#fn:1" class="footnote-ref" role="doc-noteref">1</a></sup>.
+They’re only in the link that the user can click to learn more about[^1].
 They don’t need to see that I tried to reference a property of a null object, or that file system threw an error about permissions.
 Instead, I tried to catch all those, and throw a much _prettier_ error.

 ![cryptic SQL error](https://64.media.tumblr.com/tumblr_l5imtxrjna1qzek7l.jpg) ![user friendly error](https://64.media.tumblr.com/tumblr_l5imu51ykn1qzek7l.jpg)